|(c) 2007-2015 Derek W. Logue. No part of this website may be used in any way without expressed written consent of the site owner.

 movements (Leon p.154-159).

-like exhibitionists and the more serious offender types—all sexual deviant acts were equally traumatic to victims.
+exhibitionists and the more serious offender types—all sexual deviant acts were equally traumatic to victims.
+Definitions

-Definitions of abuse were broadened to include anything that made a person feel’ uncomfortable’, such as hearing sex
+of abuse were broadened to include anything that made a person feel’ uncomfortable’, such as hearing sex talk (Jenkins

-talk (Jenkins p.130).
-Men, as a whole, were cast as potential predators, and the “patriarchal family” was seen as a
+p.130).
+Men, as a whole, were cast as potential predators, and the “patriarchal family” was seen as a source of

-source of exploitation.
-The term “molester” was expanded in definition from repeat offenders to include single acts; even
+exploitation.
+The term “molester” was expanded in definition from repeat offenders to include single acts; even a brief

-a brief sexual act with a willing participant was deemed to cause irreparable lifelong harm (Jenkins p.135-138).
-Unlike
+sexual act with a willing participant was deemed to cause irreparable lifelong harm (Jenkins p.135-138).
+Unlike previous

-previous eras, the image of the monster was unanimous.
-That means the familial offender (“Uncle Al”) was “re-viewed”
+eras, the image of the monster was unanimous.
+That means the familial offender (“Uncle Al”) was “re-viewed” as a

 punishment in order to “do right by the victims.”
 Treatment resources should only be used on victims, not offenders